“This year we are slaves; next year, may we be free.”

 - Co-leading the Jewish Coalition Against Trafficking, together with the National Council of Jewish Women.

-- Promoting the Jewish Fair Trade Project, through which Jewish communities can purchase fair trade Chanukah gelt, kosher-for-Passover chocolate, coffee, and other products.
+- Partnering with Equal Exchange and Divine Chocolate, to encourage Jewish communities to purchase kosher Fair Trade Chanukah gelt, kosher-for-Passover chocolate, coffee, and other products.

 Three thousand years after the Jewish people are said to have been liberated from slavery, and 150 years after the Civil War, more people are enslaved today than at any other point in history.
 According to the most conservative estimates of the International Labor Organization, nearly 21 million people are held in situations of forced labor today: three out of every 1,000 people in the world.